It’s all about moving out of the Digital express lane and getting Agile!

 Three, Agile values “customer collaboration over contract negotiation”.
 If you must refer to a contract, then something is obviously wrong with the project.

-And finally, Agile values “responding to change over following a plan”.
+And fourth, Agile values “responding to change over following a plan”.
 Which means that the ability to be flexible, iterative, and open to changing scope is more important and valuable than sticking to a plan which was written in basically a different reality.
 Things change – markets, customer wishes, competition – in order to be fast, you need to be able to flexible.

 I have a problem here with the way you are writing about Agile.
 “Agile values” – this makes it sound like Agile is some kind of entity, a person even.
 But it isn’t.
 This is ‘reification’, ‘deus ex machina’.
 At first there was nothing, and now there suddenly is ‘Agile’.